dcos/dcos-e2e/API.md

 A mapping of host paths to paths on the installer node.
 These are files to copy from the host to the installer node before installing DC/OS.
-Currently on DC/OS Docker the only supported paths on the installer are in the `/genconf` directory.

 #### `destroy_on_error`